- Baldwin County Public Schools

 - Develop a strategy to assist survivors of attempted suicide, as well as students and school personnel, in coping with the issues relating to attempted suicide, suicide, the death of a student, and healing;

-- Engage in any other program or activity which the local board determines is appropriate and prudent in the efforts of the school system to prevent student suicide;
+- Engage in any other program or activity that the local board determines is appropriate and prudent in the efforts of the school system to prevent student suicide;

 - Provide training for school employees and volunteers who have significant contact with students on the local board policies to prevent harassment, intimidation, violence, and threats of violence; and